cebe/yii2-openapi/README.md

 ## Requirements

-- PHP 7.1 or higher
+- PHP 7.1 or higher (works fine with PHP 8)

 ## Install